apache/vcl-site/source/docs/authorization/example2users2images.md

 1. Click Manage Groups if you're not still on that page
 2. Under the Resource Groups section (further down the page):
+3. Click Add New Resource Group
     <ol type="a">
     <li>Select Image as the type
     <li>Enter a name for the group (it can contain spaces)
     <li>Select a user group that will own the resource group (this user group
 will have access to manage some aspects of the resource group)
     </ol>
-3. Click Add
+4. Click Add
-4. Repeat the steps for the second group
+5. Repeat the steps for the second group

 For the rest of the page, I'll call the groups **faculty images** and **student images**